ramongsilva/Information-extraction-from-pubmed-abstracts-sentences-about-polyphenols-anticancer-activity/README.md

-<h1>Information extraction from pubmed abstracts sentences about polyphenols anticancer activity</h1>
+<h1>Information extraction from pubmed abstracts sentences on polyphenols anticancer activity</h1>

-<p>This repository contains files and information about the step 2 of Kaphta Architecture: Information Extraction.
+<p>This repository contains files and information about the<strong> step 2 of Kaphta Architecture: Information Extraction</strong>.
 In this stage, PubMed abstracts classified as positive in the previous stage (<a href='https://github.com/ramongsilva/Text-classification-of-pubmed-abstracts-on-polyphenols-anticancer-activity'>Text Classification step</a>) were used to extract information.
 Information was extracted from sentences of PubMed abstracts with associations of recognized entities.
 The following are the files used in the tasks of: NER (Named entity recognition), AR (Association recognition) and your respective results:</p>

 <h2>NER (Named entity recognition)</h2>
 <ul>